Clash of Civilizations: Opposing concepts

+In his 1993 article, Huntington wrote that "If civilization is what counts … the likelihood of violence between Ukrainians and Russians should be low.
+They are two Slavic, primarily Orthodox peoples who have had close relationships with each other for centuries".
+In 2022, Russia invaded Ukraine, having annexed Crimea in 2014 and then supported separatists in the War in Donbas (2014–2022).

 Intermediate Region

-Huntington's geopolitical model, especially the structures for North Africa and Eurasia, is largely derived from the "Intermediate Region" geopolitical model first formulated by Dimitri Kitsikis and published in 1978.
+Huntington's geopolitical model, especially the structures for North Africa and Eurasia, is largely derived from the Intermediate Region geopolitical model first formulated by Dimitri Kitsikis and published in 1978.
 The Intermediate Region, which spans the Adriatic Sea and the Indus River, is neither Western nor Eastern (at least, with respect to the Far East) but is considered distinct.
 Concerning this region, Huntington departs from Kitsikis contending that a civilizational fault line exists between the two dominant yet differing religions (Eastern Orthodoxy and Sunni Islam), hence a dynamic of external conflict.
 However, Kitsikis establishes an integrated civilization comprising these two peoples along with those belonging to the less dominant religions of Shia Islam, Alevism, and Judaism.
 They have a set of mutual cultural, social, economic and political views and norms which radically differ from those in the West and the Far East.
 In the Intermediate Region, therefore, one cannot speak of a civilizational clash or external conflict, but rather an internal conflict, not for cultural domination, but for political succession.
-This has been successfully demonstrated by documenting the rise of Christianity from the Hellenized Roman Empire, the rise of the Islamic caliphates from the Christianized Roman Empire and the rise of Ottoman rule from the Islamic caliphates and the Christianized Roman Empire.
+This has been successfully demonstrated by documenting the rise of Christianity from the Hellenized Roman Empire, the rise of the Islamic caliphates from the Christianized Roman Empire and the rise of Ottoman Empire from the Islamic caliphates and the Christianized Roman Empire.

+Dialogue Among Civilizations

 Mohammad Khatami, reformist president of Iran (in office 1997–2005), introduced the theory of Dialogue Among Civilizations as a response to Huntington's theory.